 Are your patients eligible for PRECISION 1?

-Since TSC1 and TSC2 inactivating alterations can be detected through next-generation sequencing (NGS) of a tumor tissue biopsy, patients who have already received an NGS report of their tumor profile do not require an additional biopsy to be considered for PRECISION 1.1
+TSC1 and TSC2 inactivating alterations can be detected through next-generation sequencing (NGS) of tumor tissue or liquid biopsy.
+Patients who have already received an NGS report of their tumor profile do not require an additional biopsy to be considered for PRECISION 1.2

 • 12 years old